mmlawton15/WorkdayScheduler/README.md

 # What is this?
 My repository for challenge 5 of our bootcamp.
-Is a workday scheduler.
+It's a workday scheduler.

 ## What's the point of this?
 The idea is that you can log tasks you need to do each hour, and that these tasks will save when you close the window so you can reference it later.
+The time slots change color based on the current time, so if the time slot is in the past it is grey, if it's the current time the slot is red, and green represents the future.
+A save button is featured so you can save a task if you need to revisit it later!

 ## How did I build it?
 I built this primarily from HTML and Javascript, and styled it with some CSS classes and a bit of bootstrap.